zsjoska/GliderScoreF3KTimerAndAudio/README.md

  - countdown at the end of working window
  - countdown to land
  - clear toTest, toStart and toLnad announcements before countdown

+Problems:
+- audio files are of different tones
+- redundant announcement of seconds when toStart, toLand and toTest
+- ??